 Figma is a prototyping tool that allows web designers to build UI and UX designs from scratch and collaborate on them with their teammates or clients.
 The tool has a desktop app but if you don’t want to download it you can use the web browser version too and access your account from any device.

 Writing your thoughts

-Grammarly is a must-have app not just for writers, but for any Internet user.
+Grammarly is a must-have app not just for writers but for any Internet user.
 Once you install the Chrome extension, you’ll notice the tool underlines your grammar mistakes or misspelled words.
 This way you won’t have to re-read your text after writing it as Grammarly automatically detects what should be corrected.

 Marketing your business

 Google Analytics is the only tool you’ll need to keep track of your website’s traffic, understand what your audience wants, and see which channels work best for you.
-The platform allows you to easily create reports, create custom goals, and connect it to your Google Ads account.
+The platform allows you to easily create reports, create custom goals, and connect them to your Google Ads account.